Introduction to Inbound Marketing

 Outlining Your Content Strategy Goals, Objectives, & Focus

-This section should convey your current primary objectives to anyone who will participate in your content marketing.
-Define your goals, outline your approach, and provide some general guidance in a quick, bite-size format.
+Your content strategy should convey your current primary objectives to anyone who will participate in your content marketing.
+Define your goals, outline your approach, and provide some general guidance in a quick, bite-sized format.

-If you’re just beginning the content marketing journey—your primary goals will likely be to generate increased awareness and web traffic.
+If you’re just beginning the content marketing journey—your primary goals will likely generate increased awareness and web traffic.

 Here is an example outline: